-In addition, it may become more expensive and/or more difficult for us to obtain director and officer liability insurance due to increases in premium rates.
-Further, our Board members, CEO, Chairman and Managing Director and our Chief Financial Officer could face an increased risk of personal liability in connection with their performance of duties and our SEC reporting obligations.
+It may become more expensive or more difficult for us to obtain director and officer liability insurance.
+Further, our Board members and executive officers could face an increased risk of personal liability in connection with their performance of duties and our regulatory reporting obligations.
 As a result, we may face difficulties attracting and retaining qualified Board members and executive officers, which could harm our business.
 If we fail to comply with new or changed laws or regulations, our business and reputation may be harmed.